pingcap/docs-cn/system-variables.md

     For example, the base timeout for TiDB to take TSO from PD is 15 seconds.
 When `tidb_backoff_weight = 2`, the maximum timeout for taking TSO is: *base time \* 2 = 30 seconds*.

     In the case of a poor network environment, appropriately increasing the value of this variable can effectively alleviate error reporting to the application end caused by timeout.
 If the application end wants to receive the error information more quickly, minimize the value of this variable.

+### tidb_broadcast_join_threshold_count <span class="version-mark">New in v5.0 GA</span>

+- Scope: SESSION | GLOBAL
+- Default value: 10240
+- The unit of the variable is rows.
+If the objects of the join operation belong to a subquery, the optimizer cannot estimate the size of the subquery result set.
+In this situation, the size is determined by the number of rows in the result set.
+If the estimated number of rows in the subquery is less than the value of this variable, the Broadcast Hash Join algorithm is used.
+Otherwise, the Shuffled Hash Join algorithm is used.

+### tidb_broadcast_join_threshold_size <span class="version-mark">New in v5.0 GA</span>

+- Scope: SESSION | GLOBAL
+- Default value: 104857600 (which equals 100 megabytes)
+- If the table size (in the unit of bytes) is less than the value of the variable, the Broadcast Hash Join algorithm is used.
+Otherwise, the Shuffled Hash Join algorithm is used.

 ### tidb_build_stats_concurrency